makerscraft/launch-kit/keynotes/README.md

 - Define the product picth & give examples among Le Wagon students' startups.
 - Introduce the AARRR framework
 - Explain basics about how internet works, what's HTTP, what's an API
-- Show useful services and tools that entrepreneur can use to activate their landing, automate some processes, prototype their MVP.
+- Show useful services and tools that entrepreneurs can use to activate their landing, automate processes, track metrics, prototype their MVP (mailchimp, typeform, formkeep, GA, Zapier, Olark etc..).

 ### Resources